-Duracell takes battery safety very seriously and is continuously working to update precautions and safety standards to help prevent accidental ingestions.
-As the #1 trusted battery brand, Duracell provides more safety features than other brands.
+Duracell takes child safety very seriously and is continuously working to update precautions and safety standards to help keep children safe.
+As the #1 trusted battery brand, Duracell provides more safety features than other leading brands.

-The latest safety innovation added to our lithium coin batteries (2032, 2025, and 2016 sizes) is a bitter coating on the back side of the cell.
-If a child puts a lithium coin battery in their mouth, the bitter coating will immediately react with saliva to release a bitter taste which will discourage swallowing.
+The latest safety innovation added to our lithium coin batteries (2032, 2025, and 2016 sizes) is a non-toxic bitter coating on the cell that is designed to help discourage swallowing.

 We make our packaging difficult to open for a reason.
 The double blister design requires scissors—and determination—to remove the battery.